public-awesome/infinity-swap-contracts/README.md

 Infinity Pool is an automated market maker (AMM) protocol that allows for the buying and selling of NFT assets with a specified fungible token.
 The buy and sell price of the NFT assets are determined by the parameters of the pool, the bonding curve, and the assets custodied by the pool.

-This protocol is a derivative of the [sudoswap](https://github.com/sudoswap/lssvm) protocol written in Solidity.
-Infinity Pool makes use of the sudoswap design, but is written for [CosmWasm](https://github.com/CosmWasm/cosmwasm) so that it may be used on Cosmos SDK based chains.
+Infinity Pool makes use of an NFT AMM design, but is written for [CosmWasm](https://github.com/CosmWasm/cosmwasm) so that it may be used on Cosmos SDK based chains.

 ## Features